Gem-induced trisections of compact PL $4$-manifolds: Introduction

-In particular, we obtain (Corollary \ref{linkfamilies}) that the genus $h$ $4$-dimensional handlebody ($\forall h \ge 1$) has G-trisection genus $h$, while all $\mathbb D^2$-bundles over $\mathbb S^2$ have G-trisection $1$, thus proving that the G-trisection genus is not finite-to-one in the boundary case.
-On the other hand, it is an open problem whether $g_{GT} $ is finite-to-one or not, if a fixed (possibly empty) boundary is assumed.
-Note that this problem is related to Question 4.2 of \cite{Meier}, regarding the possible existence of infinitely many closed 4-manifolds admitting minimal $(g; 0)-$trisections, for some $g \ge 3.$

-Moreover, the existence of B-trisections and an estimation of the G-trisection genus via surgery description is obtained, for each compact simply-connected PL 4-manifold admitting a {\it special handlebody decomposition}, i.e. a handle decomposition lacking in 1-handles and 3-handles (see \cite[Section 3.3]{[M]}).
+In particular, in Section \ref{sec.Kirby-diagrams}, the existence of gem-induced trisections and an estimation of the G-trisection genus via surgery description is obtained, for each compact PL 4-manifold admitting a handle decomposition lacking in 3-handles.

-As it is well-known, any such $4$-manifold may be obtained by adding to the $4$-disk $2$-handles according to a framed link $(L,c)$ ($c=(c_1,c_2, \dots, c_l)$, $c_i\in \mathbb Z$ $\forall i \in \{1, \dots, l\}$, $l$ being the number of components of the link $L$), and by adding a $4$-handle, in case the resulting $4$-manifold has spherical boundary (i.e.: in case the 3-manifold obtained by Dehn surgery on the same framed link is $\mathbb S^3$).
-For this reason, we will denote it by $M^4(L,c)$, both in the closed and boundary case.
+As it is well-known, any such $4$-manifold may be represented by a Kirby diagram, i.e. a link in $\mathbb S^3$ with some dotted components and some framed components: dotted components describe the attachment of 1-handles to the 4-disk having $\mathbb S^3$ as its boundary, framed components describe the attachment of 2-handles, while - only in case the 3-manifold obtained by Dehn surgery on the associated framed link is $\mathbb S^3$ - a 4-handle is trivially added so to obtain the corresponding closed 4-manifold.

-\begin{theorem} Given the framed link $(L,c)$, let $m_{\alpha}$ be the number of $\alpha$-colored regions in a chess-board coloration (by colors $\alpha$ and $\beta$) of a planar diagram $\mathcal D$ of $(L,c)$.
-Then, a colored graph representing the associated PL $4$-manifold $M^4(L,c)$, with regular genus $m_\alpha +l$, may be directly constructed from $\mathcal D$; moreover, it gives rise to a gem-induced trisection of $M^4(L,c)$ whose central surface has genus $m_\alpha$.